 Rivers Classification

-(3) The Scott River from Scott Bar to the
+(3) The Scott River from Scott Bar to the 0.0000000000000000000000000000000000000

 confluence with the Klamath River Recreational

 (c) Salmon River:

 (1) The Salmon River from the Forks of

 Salmon to the Lewis Creek confluence Recreational

-(2) The Salmon River from the Lewis Creek
+(2) The Salmon River from the Lewis Creek 1.001.001.01

 confluence to the Wooley Creek confluence Scenic

 (3) The Salmon River from the Wooley Creek

 confluence to the confluence with the Klamath

 River Recreational

 (4) The South Fork of the Salmon River from

 Cecilville to St. Claire Creek confluence Recreational

 (5) The South Fork from St. Claire Creek

 confluence to the Matthews Creek confluence Scenic

 (6) The South Fork from Matthews Creek

 confluence to the Forks of Salmon Recreational

 (7) The North Fork of the Salmon River from

 Marble Mountain Wilderness boundary to

-Mule Bridge Campground in Section 35 T12N XX //1 1
+Mule Bridge Campground in Section 35 T12N

 R11W and Section 12 T11N R11W Wild

-(8) The North Fork from Mule Bridge Descretional
+(8) The North Fork from Mule Bridge

-Campground to the Forks of Salmon (9) Wooley Creek from the Marble Mountain Recreational
+Campground to the Forks of Salmon Recreational

+(9) Wooley Creek from the Marble Mountain

 Wilderness Area boundary to 1/2 mile

 upstream of the confluence with Salmon River Wild

-(10) Wooley Creek downstream 1/2 mile wiid
+(10) Wooley Creek downstream 1/2 mile

 above the confluence with the Salmon River Recreational

 (d) Trinity River:

 (1) The Trinity River from 100 yards below

 Lewiston Dam to Cedar Flat Creek confluence Recreational

-(2) The Trinity River from Cedar Flat Creek
+(2) The Trinity River from Cedar Flat Creek ~ .

 confluence to Gray Falls Scenic

-(3) The Trinity River from Gray Falls to the
+(3) The Trinity River from Gray Falls to the D (1)

 west boundary of Section 2 T8N R4E Recreational

 (4) The Trinity River from the west boundary

-of Section 2 T8N R4E to the confluence with
+of Section 2 T8N R4E to the confluence with G

 the Klamath River at Weitchpec Scenic

 (5) The North Fork of the Trinity River from

-the Trinity Alps Primitive Area boundary to
+the Trinity Alps Primitive Area boundary to Wild

 north boundary Section 20 T34N R11W Wild

-(6) The North Fork from the north boundary

-Section 20 T34N R11W to mouth Recreational
+(6) The North Fork from the north boundary Section 20 T34N R11W to mouth Recreational

-(7) The South Fork Trinity River from Forest
+(7) The South Fork Trinity River from Forest Recreational

+Wild
-Glen to Hidden Valley Ranch Wild

-(8) The South Fork from Hidden Valley
+Glen to Hidden Valley Ranch (8) The South Fork from Hidden Valley WIIU

 Ranch to the Naufus Creek confluence in

 Section 8 T1N R7E Scenic

-(9) The South Fork from the Naufus Creek
+(9) The South Fork from the Naufus Creek beenic

 confluence in Section 8 T1N R7E to Johnson

-Creek confluence near the boundary of Sections 12 and 14 T2N R6E Wild
+Creek confluence near the boundary of

 Sections 13 and 14 T2N R6E Wild

+Decirons 13 and 17 121 (RUL 11 114